Posted September 27, 2022

 C Corporation

 A C Corporation is a separate legal and tax-paying entity from its owners.
 Generally, owners are shielded from personal liability for the debts and legal issues of the business.
-A C Corp is owned by shareholders and run by an elected board of directors.
+A C Corporation is owned by shareholders and run by an elected board of directors.

 C Corporations are taxed independently of their owners; i.e., the business must file its own tax return and supporting documentation.
 C Corps are taxed in a way that results in “double taxation” on some income.
-Although there are exceptions, typically, the C Corp structure isn’t favorable for small businesses, unless they intend to go public or seek funding from venture capitalists.
+Although there are exceptions, typically, the C Corporation structure isn’t favorable for small businesses, unless they intend to go public or seek funding from venture capitalists.

 Limited Liability Company